-Primary study results were presented at the HIV Research for Prevention (HIV R4P) meeting held October 28-31, 2014 in Cape Town, South Africa.
-The baseline manuscript is in press.
+MTN-003B completed follow-up on July 29, 2013.
+Primary study results were presented at the HIV Research for Prevention (HIV R4P) meeting held on October 28-31, 2014, in Cape Town, South Africa.
+The primary manuscript was published in the Journal of Acquired Immune Deficiency Syndromes in March 2016.
+A total of two papers have been published from this study.

 Observational substudy of VOICE